Are you a contractor?

 ESSOR is a provincial financial assistance program that helps growing businesses.
 One of its components is specifically designed to assist Quebec-based businesses in reducing their environmental footprint.

-Sustainable construction isn’t the sole focus of grants:
+Sustainable construction isn’t the sole focus of grants.
+For example:

-• The Fonds Ecoleader (eco-leader fund) provides up to $100,000 to help acquire clean technologies and develop eco-responsible business practices.
+The Fonds Ecoleader (Eco-Leader Fund) provides funds to companies looking to acquire clean technologies and develop eco-responsible business practices.

 Information Regarding the Available Training